bitquery/streaming-data-platform-docs/docs/graphql/capabilities/array-intersect.md

 # Array Intersection

+The `array_intersect` feature is an advanced query format that generates an intersection of addresses from specified datasets.
+You can use the `where` clause to introduce filters that refine your results according to desired criteria.
+The output is a list of addresses that share a common link to the two datasets.

-In this section we will see how to use the `array_intersect` to get relationship between two addresses or two contracts.
+In the following section, we'll explore how to use `array_intersect` to reveal the associations between pairs of addresses or contracts.

 ### Syntax